cthing/gradle-locc/README.md

 # ![C Thing Software](https://www.cthing.com/branding/CThingSoftware-57x60.png "C Thing Software") gradle-locc

-A Gradle plugin for counting lines of code in a project.
+A Gradle plugin for counting lines of code in a project using a fast yet highly accurate algorithm.

 ## Features